pgagarinov/awesome-linux-config/proxmox7/cloud-init/README.md

 ## 11. Destroy the VM template (Optional)
 - `./destroy-initial-vm-template.sh`

+# Tests
+You can run a happy-path test via `./test-happy-path.sh`.
+The test basically performs the full cycle of VM creation and destruction.

 # Other OSS Proxmox tools
 The scripts above are intended for creating 1 standard VM on every PVE.
 This can have many application, setting up VMs for K8s Cluster is one of them.
 If you are interested in automation for PVE - have a look at